The big wet is bringing challenges and the promise of new life

 Aboriginal and Torres Strait Islander people should be aware that this site may contain images, voices and names of people who have passed away.

-Pullen Pullen Reserve was established as a sanctuary to protect what was, at the time, the only known population of endangered Night Parrots.
+Pullen Pullen Reserve was established as a sanctuary to protect what was, at the time, the only known population of Night Parrots.

+The Pullen Pullen Night Parrot population was discovered in 2013 (prior to this the last living specimen had been collected in Western Australia in 1912).
 Global interest was so intense the exact location was kept a closely guarded secret to protect the endangered birds from disturbance.

 The Queensland Government’s approval to transfer a former pastoral lease to Bush Heritage recognised the significance of this land for securing survival of the Night Parrot.